-For a personal tour of our facilities or for more information contact the district office at 715-479-6487.
-You can also email Mary Mulleady, Open Enrollment Coordinator or Mike Richie, District Administrator with any questions or concerns about how to enroll your student(s) into our district.
+For questions or a personal tour of our facilities please contact the District Office at 715-479-6487.
+You can also email Mary Mulleady, Open Enrollment Coordinator, or Dr. Mike Richie, District Administrator, with any questions or concerns about how to enroll your student(s) into our district.

 “I found Eagle River a dynamic community, with a spirit that I have not seen in many a year!
 Your high school – is beyond comprehension!
 I have told and retold what I was shown – to staff, friends, and even two people at the airport.
 I applaud you and your communities for such foresight!
 And, commitment to the youth of the school district.”